Permian Basin (North America): Manzanita Member

 The upper unit is the Manzanita Member, which consists of dolomite, and gets pinched out underneath the Capitan Formation as it moves into the basin margins.
 All four members of the Cherry Canyon Formation have undergone dolomitization near the basin margins.
 This is evident since the calcite/aragonite bioclastic debris that existed as a part of this formation has been preserved as molds in dolomite.
 It has been suggested by some authors that the clasts and debris might have been dolomitic upon deposition, but that is improbable since the debris came from the reef, which was not dolomitic.

 Bell Canyon Formation

 The Bell Canyon Formation is the next unit in the Delaware Mountain Group, and it is the age equivalent unit to the Capitan Reef Formation which formed on the shelf.
-The Bell Canyon Formation consists of "un-fossiliferous, dark-gray to black, platy, fine-grained limestone".
+The Bell Canyon Formation consists of "un-fossiliferous, dark-grey to black, platy, fine-grained limestone".
 All the Cherry Canyon Formation and the bottom part of the Bell Canyon Formation have thin interbeds of dark-colored bioclastic limestone and fine-grained sandstone.
 As these formations move towards the basin margins, the sandstone wedges out and the limestone thickens into massive, meters thick beds, containing reef talus.